openmobilityfoundation/mobility-data-specification/geography/README.md

 ## Schema

-See the [Endpoints](#endpoints) below for links to their specific JSON Schema documents.
+See the [Endpoints](#endpoints) below for links to specific data objects, and the [`mds-openapi`](https://github.com/openmobilityfoundation/mds-openapi) repository for full details and interactive documentation.

 [Top][toc]